 What are you offering or what information are you sharing?
 To whom are you appealing?
 What do people want from your ministry or the specific activity?
 Why should they get involved or act on this subject?

 Landing page visitors do not read from beginning to end.
 They scan for relevant information.
-Write for scanners.
+Write for the skimmers.
 Use a main headline and subheads to break up the copy.
 Write short sentences.
-Use line breaks to create breathing room.
+Use bulleted lists where possible, and add line breaks to create breathing room.

-Do not think of a landing page as just a home page for the campaign.
-A targeted page should both convey a single, specific message and ask visitors for information, such as their name, address, phone and e-mail.
-Determine how you will use any data you collect.
-If you are not going to use it, don’t ask for it.
+Do not think of a landing page as just a homepage for the campaign.
+A targeted page should both convey a single, specific message and ask visitors for information, such as their name and e-mail address.
+Be transparent as to how you will use any data you collect.
+Respect and protect the privacy of people who sign up by never sharing their information and by allowing them to opt out with every email sent.
+Be aware of the laws regulating email.
+If you are not going to use information, don’t ask for it.
 Recognize that the more information you request, the fewer responses you will receive.